RavensbourneWebMedia/Dynamic-Web/projects/filtr-findr/README.md

 * 3rd of October, project start
-	* [ ] Workshop: Brainstorm ideas and begin prototype
+	* [ ] Workshop: Brainstorm ideas and begin prototype for Mozilla
 * 17th of October
 	* [ ] Workshop: Finish ideas and prototypes
 * 24th of October